What Is Subsidence?

 Subsidence can be a homeowner’s worst nightmare as it can be a serious problem for your property.
 Subsidence is the sinking of the ground beneath your home, subsequently causing your home’s foundations to collapse and sink too, as its support, structure, and stability is weakened.

-When you are buying a property, an RICS Level 2 or Level 3 building survey will report on any potential subsidence or structural movement.
+When you are buying a property, an RICS Level 2 or Level 3 building survey will assess any cracking and report on any potential subsidence or structural movement.
 You can then decide on whether to proceed with the purchase, or whether to negotiate on the price to cover the cost of remedial works and potential reductions in market value.

 Causes Of Subsidence